 Mexico is a country located in North America, bounded on the north by the United States; on the south and west by the North Pacific Ocean; on the southeast by Guatemala, Belize, and the Caribbean Sea; and on the east by the Gulf of Mexico.
 Mexico is a federal constitutional republic, consisting of 31 states and a federal district, Mexico City (Ciudad de México), which is one of the most populous cities on Earth.
-Covering almost 2 million square kilometers, Mexico is the 6th largest country in America by total area and 15th largest in the world.
+Covering almost 2 million square kilometers, Mexico is the 6th largest country in the Americas by total area and 15th largest in the world.
 With a population of about 108 million, it is the 11th most populous country and the most populous Spanish-speaking country in the world.

 The pragmatics of Mexican Spanish includes an analysis of some speech acts (production and perception) and different interactional aspects of conversation in a few regions of Mexico, including Mexico City, Oaxaca, Monterrey, Tlaxcala, Puebla, Cuernavaca, Merida (Yucatan), Guanajuato, Tlaxcala, and through online and television media.
-Below you can listen and view examples of different speech acts and features of conversation (discourse markers, pragmatic routines, conversational interaction) in different regions of Mexico.
+Below you can listen to and view examples of different speech acts and features of conversation (discourse markers, pragmatic routines, conversational interaction) in different regions of Mexico.

 The table below provides an overview of studies that have examined one aspect of pragmatics across regions of Mexico.
 This review is by no means comprehensive.
 Information on service encounters and forms of address will be provided under ‘Service Encounters’ and ‘Forms of Address’ (see Topics in Pragmatics in this website).